 8 Strategies for Reaching Families from your Vacation Bible School

 Building relationships requires multiple contacts.
-Here are eight strategies we use to capture as many unchurched visitors as possible:
+Here are eight strategies we use to warmly welcome those who are open to checking out a church.

 1. Greet parents every morning.

-As parents arrive to drop off and pick up their children each morning, we station staff members in the lobby to casually introduce themselves and make parents feel welcome.
+As parents arrive to drop off and pick up their children each morning, we station staff members out front and in the lobby to casually introduce themselves and make parents feel welcome.